-- 15.1 When a clinical examination is required: - a) Lifetime Care will notify the participant in writing of the time, date and location of the clinical examination, and the name and specialty of the health professional; and - b) Lifetime Care will notify the participant how to prepare for the examination, who may attend and what to expect. - 15.2 The dispute assessor, or the health professional conducting the examination, will determine who may be present at a clinical examination and how the examination proceeds.
-A parent, legal guardian, carer or support person may be present during an examination involving the participant in order to assist in any way required.
-Legal or medical representatives of the participant cannot be present during a clinical examination unless Lifetime Care gives prior approval and is satisfied that the circumstances warrant it.
+- 15.1 When a clinical examination is required, Lifetime Care will notify the participant in writing of the time, date and location of the clinical examination, and the name and specialty of the health professional.
+This may be organised through administrative support. - 15.2 Before the examination Lifetime Care will notify the participant: - a) how to prepare for the examination (e.g. what to wear and bring) and what to expect; and - b) what may occur at the examination.
+For example, the questions that may be asked of the participant and support person.